ModellingWebLab/WLDocs/weblab-1-infrastructure.md

 ## Django website

-The website is written in Python using [Django](https://docs.djangoproject.com/en/2.2/).
+The website is written in Python using [Django](https://docs.djangoproject.com/en/1.11/).
 The current Django application is slightly cardiac-specific, and is hosted in the [WebLab](https://github.com/ModellingWebLab/WebLab) repository.

-The django application can access data from various sources (databases, local files, git repositories, a metadata triple store), and can communicate with the "task queue" to execute experiments via a REST API.
+The django application can access data from various sources (databases, local files, git repositories, a metadata triple store (not implemented yet)), and can communicate with the "task queue" to execute experiments via a [REST API](https://github.com/ModellingWebLab/WebLab/blob/master/docs/experiment_runner_rest_api.md).
-**JONATHAN: IS THIS API DOCUMENTED SOMEWHERE?**

 To make the Django application respond to HTTP requests, we use the `nginx` web server.
 Requests for static files are handled by `nginx` directly, other requests are passed to the Django server via `uwsgi`, which is a "WSGI" server (a bit like a CGI server).

-Django rus a
 The Django server serves up a HTML and javascript front-end, which can interact with the Django server backend via a REST API.

-**JONATHAN: DID WE ADD ANYTHING HERE, OR IS THIS ALL HANDLED BY DJANGO?**
+### nginx and uwsgi

-Yes. nginx is a web server (think equivalent of Apache but more lightweight). uwsgi is a WSGI server, which serves WSGI apps (Django in our case) - think faster CGI.
+nginx is a web server (think equivalent of Apache but more lightweight). uwsgi is a WSGI server, which serves WSGI apps (Django in our case) - think faster CGI.
 Requests come in to nginx which responds directly if a static resource, or hands off to Django via uwsgi if not.

 The back-end fc-runner is also served via nginx, but this time it's an old-fashioned CGI app wrapped via fcgiwrap, since nginx doesn't do old-fashioned CGI natively.

 ### Database

-PostgreSQL?
+PostgreSQL.
+Gets created by the Ansible deployment (including setting up a DB user for access) and the schema is defined by Django.

 ### Git repositories

-Where are they located?
-What python module do we use to access them?
+Stored in Django's data dir, path defined in `config/settings` in `REPO_BASE`.

+Accessed with [gitpython](https://gitpython.readthedocs.io/en/stable/reference.html) via `entities/repository.py`.

 ### Local file storages

+Used for datasets and predictions.
+Again the location is defined in Django settings (`DATASETS_BASE` and `EXPERIMENT_BASE` respectively).

 ### Triple store

+Not yet implemented; will contain a copy of metadata associated with models, datasets, etc. to support searching; also the 'metadata interface' of protocols to support determining compatibility.

 ## Running experiments

-Experiments are run by calling a `cgi` script, that calls the `fc-runner` (see below).
+Happens via a task queue, communicated with via a REST API.

 ### FC-Runner

 The [fc-runner](https://github.com/ModellingWebLab/fc-runner) repository contains a CGI script that can be called by the Django front-end.

-It handles three tasks:
+It handles these tasks:

 - Determining a protocol interface (i.e. the variable annotations it requires)
 - Scheduling experiments
 - Cancelling scheduled experiments
+- Checking the protocol's syntax for correctness (results will be displayed by the front-end)

 ### Scheduling experiments